SEMINAR

 Thompson came to K-State from Colorado State, where he was the play-by-play voice for the Rams for five years.
 In addition to his duties at CSU, he was also a sports reporter for Clear Channel Denver, the “Countdown to Kickoff” host for the Denver Broncos on KOA Radio and hosted the “Zone Sports Insiders” show on 760 The Zone in Denver.
 Thompson started his broadcasting career in 1976 as a sportscaster for various high schools, colleges and universities in Kansas, spending time at stations in Hays and Goodland.

-Breakthrough in Broadcasting: What Employers Really Want
+Breaking Into Broadcasting: What Employers Really Want

 Roxanne Marati is a seasoned radio executive with over 20 years of experience and is Senior Vice President and Market Manager for Audacy Kansas City.
 Before her move to Kansas City in 2021, Roxanne served as Vice President of Sales for Audacy Denver.
 She joined Audacy (then Entercom) in 2006, and has held roles overseeing New Business Development, Integrated Media and Events.
 Roxanne is currently on the KAB Board of Directors.

-How the Media is Using Social Media
+How Media Is Leveraging Social Media

 Active in civic and business communities, she serves on multiple boards, including Y-USA’s National Board of Directors, USA Volleyball, the Kansas City Ballet, and the Stowers Institute for Medical Research.